Columbus County, North Carolina: Major water bodies

+Climate

+Columbus County is located in the humid subtropical climate (Köppen climate classification Cfa) zone, with mostly moderate temperatures year round.
+Winters are mild across Columbus, with the warmest winter temperatures found in the eastern and southeastern portions of the county due to the influence of the nearby Atlantic Ocean.
+The average high temperature in January is around 55 °F (13 °C).
+Summers are hot and humid, with the hottest summer temperatures found in the northern and western areas of Columbus County.
+The average high temperature in July is around 90 °F (32 °C).

+The USDA hardiness zone for Columbus County is Zone 8B.

 Demographics

 2020 census

-As of the 2020 United States census, there were 50,623 people residing in the county.
-Unlike the 2010 census figures, the population of incarcerated persons were included in the 2020 figures.
+As of the 2020 census, there were 50,623 people residing in the county.
+The 2020 census showed a loss of 12.9% of the population from that of 2010.
 In proportions, the county was racially/ethnically 59.3 percent white, 28.6 percent black, 5.8 percent Hispanic, 3.4 percent American Indian, 0.3 percent Asian, 0.2 percent Pacific Islander, 3 percent two or more races, and 0.3 percent other.
 Compared to state averages, the county reported higher proportions of black and American Indian residents and lower proportions of white, Asian, and Hispanic residents.
 Whiteville is the largest municipality.

+Inclusion of inmate population

+Unlike the 2010 census, the population of incarcerated persons were included in the 2020 census.
+In 2020, Columbus County had an inmate prison population of approximately 2,500.

 Demographic change

 Between 2010 and 2020, Columbus County lost 7,475 residents, a population decline of 12.9 percent.
 The U.S. Census Bureau recorded declines in 12 of 14 reported communities.
 Census experts anticipate a further population decline between 2020 and 2030.